google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/styling_type_on_the_web_with_variable_fonts/content.md

 }
 ```

-Alternatively, we can set an explicit value by using `font-variation-settings`, like so:
+We can change it to `none`, but it is more common to leave that property on and instead set an explicit value by using `font-variation-settings`, like so:

 ```css
 body {